 - The majority of staff in education settings will not require PPE beyond what they would normally need for their work.
-PPE is only needed in a very small number of cases, including: - where an individual child or young person becomes ill with coronavirus (COVID-19) symptoms while at schools, and only then if a distance of 2 metres cannot be maintained. - where a child or young person already has routine intimate care needs that involves the use of PPE, in which case the same PPE should continue to be used - If a child is very distressed and need comfort. - Read the guidance on safe working in education, childcare and children's social care for more information about preventing and controlling infection and follow SCC PPE guidance. - Normal supply of (non-coronavirus related) PPE will be maintained.
-In line with government guidance, face coverings are not required at school. - Recommended face mask to be work by staff deemed as vulnerable. - A fluid-resistant surgical facemask will be worn if a distance of 2 metres cannot be maintained from someone with symptoms of coronavirus. - If contact is necessary, then gloves, an apron and a facemask will be worn. - If a risk assessment determines that there is a risk of fluids entering the eye from, for example, coughing, spitting or vomiting, then eye protection will also be worn. - All staff have been trained in the use of PPE and its safe disposal.
+PPE is only needed in a very small number of cases, including: - where an individual child or young person becomes ill with coronavirus (COVID-19) symptoms while at schools, and only then if a distance of 2 metres cannot be maintained. - where a child or young person already has routine intimate care needs that involves the use of PPE, in which case the same PPE should continue to be used If a child is very distressed and need comfort - $\circ~$ If a child is very distressed and need comfort. - Read the guidance on safe working in education, childcare and children's social care for more information about preventing and controlling infection and follow SCC PPE guidance. - Normal supply of (non-coronavirus related) PPE will be maintained.
+In line with government guidance, face coverings are not required at school. - Recommended face mask to be work by staff deemed as vulnerable. - A fluid-resistant surgical facemask will be worn if a distance of 2 metres cannot be maintained from someone with symptoms of coronavirus. - If contact is necessary, then gloves, an apron and a facemask will be worn. - If a risk assessment determines that there is a risk of fluids entering the eye from, for example, coughing, spitting or vomiting, then eye protection will also be worn. - All staff have been trained in the use of PPE and its safe disposal. - In the event of new local restrictions being imposed, schools will need to communicate quickly and clearly to staff, parents, pupils that the new arrangements require the use of face coverings in certain circumstances - Some individuals are exempt from wearing face coverings DFE guidance to be followed on the use of face coverings in education and clear instructions have been provided to staff, on how to put on, remove, store and dispose of face coverings.